 - Deep u-shaped channels with narrow openings

 The process uses a long series of rollers to gradually shape the metal.
-This gradual shaping process eliminates tool marks and is very repeatable over long runs.
-However, the tools can be costly for short runs, so contact your roll form supplier for budgets prior to choosing the best process for your part.
+This gradual shaping process eliminates tool marks and is easily repeatable over long runs.
+However, the tools can be costly for short runs, so contact your roll form tooling supplier for budgets prior to choosing the best process for your part.

-The metal forming process you choose will depend on your project requirements.
+Ultimately, the metal forming process you choose will depend on your project requirements.
 However, roll forming is guaranteed to be your best choice if your parts need the attributes mentioned above!